MasterMorse/scholarly/roadmap/annotate.md

   printed.
 This will make the necessity obsolete to filter out so many properties in the export routines.
   Maybe it is a good idea to have *only* such sub-alists as the top-level items.
+- Properly handle the `context-id` retrieval.
+  This is not done in a satisfying way.
+Currently we retrieve the name of the enclosing Staff context, which has a number of problems:
+  - What if the Voice is in a Dynamics etc. context?
+  - In partcombined staves we get only the common name
+  - But when asking for the actual Voice we'd need a named Voice, which is not always possible (and I don't know how partcombine would behave here).
 - Properly thing about supporting custom annotation types

 ### Output processing